-You can add fruits and veggies in meals in ways kids don’t expect.
+You can add fruits and veggies in meals in ways kids don’t expect to come up with healthy meals for picky eaters.
 You can try serving them a food a new way like roasting broccoli instead of steaming or boiling it.
-Click here for the directions.
+Click for the directions.
 Kid’s nutrition is so important; they are worth the effort to feed them well.

 If you’re trying to plan your menu for childcare, click here to see how I break it down into easier steps.
 It’s one of the most complicated things we have to do as far as paperwork goes in childcare.

 Health kid-friendly dinners